amyth-singh/justplay-events-pipeline-development/README.md

 <table><tr><td>

-During the workflow of the solution, every step is meticulously documented and recorded in a ```conversion_log.txt``` file, facilitating documentation and debugging.
+<i>During the workflow of the solution, every step is meticulously documented and recorded in a ```conversion_log.txt``` file, facilitating documentation and debugging.
 Furthermore, each stage is designed to be accessible and reproducible, enabling seamless replication across various environments.
-Additionally, the utilisation of trigger-based and rule-based integrations ensures automation, consistency, and reliability throughout the entirety of the solution's lifecycle.
+Additionally, the utilisation of trigger-based and rule-based integrations ensures automation, consistency, and reliability throughout the entirety of the solution's lifecycle.</i>
 </td></tr></table>

 2. It should handle potential data quality issues like missing data.